juxor/afaq/markdown/secH5.md

 _"objective"_ factors rather than Bolshevik policies and practice, an argument we address in [section H.6](secH6.html) and will not do so here.

 So while Leninists make great claims for the effectiveness of their chosen kind of party, the hard facts of history are against their positive evaluation of vanguard parties.
 Ironically, even the Russian Revolution disproves the claims of Leninists.
-The fact is that the Bolshevik party in 1917 was very far from the _"democratic centralist"_ organisation which supporters of vanguardism like to claim it is.
+The fact is that the Bolshevik party in 1917 was very far from the _"democratic centralist"_ organisation which supporters of vanguardism like to claim it as.
 As such, its success in 1917 lies more in its divergence from the principles of _"democratic centralism"_ than in their application.
 The subsequent degeneration of the revolution and the party is marked by the increasing **application** of those principles in the life of the party.

 Thus, to refute the claims of the _"effectiveness"_ and _"efficiency"_ of vanguardism, we need to look at its one and only success, namely the Russian Revolution.
 As the Cohen-Bendit brothers argued, _"far from leading the Russian Revolution forwards, the Bolsheviks were responsible for holding back